-With the aim of complying with laws and regulations, managing the risk of loss, and securing the efficiency of the execution of duties, the Fuji Electric Board of Directors determines basic policies concerning the establishment of an internal control system as stipulated in the Companies Act of Japan, and the Company discloses those policies.
+With the aim of complying with laws and regulations, managing the risk of loss, and securing the efficiency of the execution of duties, the Fuji Electric Board of Directors has determined basic policies concerning the establishment of an internal control system as stipulated in the Companies Act of Japan, and the Company discloses those policies.
 Fuji Electric discloses information on the implementation of its internal control system, thereby taking steps to respond promptly and accurately to the demands placed upon the Company by society.
-Such information includes descriptions of provisions for ensuring that Directors and employees perform their duties in a manner that is compliant with laws and the articles of incorporation.

 Main Systems Based on the Internal Control System

 Based on systems for ensuring that Directors and employees perform their duties in a manner that is compliant with laws and the articles of incorporation, Fuji Electric has established and promotes a compliance system in order to secure the transparency and soundness of business execution.

 Based on regulations and other systems pertaining to managing the risk of loss, Fuji Electric has developed an appropriate risk management system in order to manage business risks in a coordinated, systematic manner.
 In regard to specific cross-sectional risks, the Company determines departments to put in charge of each risk, thereby establishing a risk management system.